DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

     - Media queries were added to ensure responsiveness for smalll screens.
     - Max width was set to ensure site displayed ok on extra large screen.
     - After adding media queries the site was found to be responsive for small, medium and large screens.

+## Physical device testing
-    - physical devices used in testing were iPhone6, iPhone6, iPhone11, Laptop and extra large monitor.
+    - Physical devices used in testing were iPhone6, iPhone11, iPad, Laptop and extra large monitor.
-    - A discrepency was found in test results between devtools ios devices and ohysical ios devices - see known bugs section.
+    - Disrepencies were found in the test results when using physical devices.
+There were some differences between Dev Tools iOS devices and physical ios devices - see known bugs section.
-    - After issues were fixed the site was found to be responsive on all devices.
+    - After issues were fixed the site was found to be fully responsive on all devices.

 ## Browser Compatability